The Three Best Minecraft Kitchen Designs and Ideas

 What good is a kitchen at preparing food if not for its cabinets in which to store ingredients?
 Barrels can be placed horizontally against walls, making them look and function like overhead cabinet walls.

-Wooden trapdoors, particularly dark oak and spruce trapdoors, can be built around one-another to create one-block wide empty cabinet space.
-This can be done easily by placing a solid building block of any type in the location of where a cabinet should be, placing trapdoors above and on all exposed sides of this block, then breaking the inner block.
+Wooden trapdoors, particularly dark oak and spruce trapdoors, can be built around one another to create one-block wide empty cabinet space.
+This can be done easily by placing a solid building block of any type in the location of where a cabinet should be.
+Follow this up by positioning trapdoors above and on all exposed sides of this block, then breaking the inner block.
 Lanterns or levers can then be placed within these cabinets to provide area lighting or hold trapdoors in place, respectively.

 Sink designs